PoisotLab/SimpleSDMLayers.jl/docs/src/index.md

 # Simple SDM Layers in *Julia*

-The `SimpleSDMLayers` provides an interface to facilitate the manipulation of raster data for species distributions modeling in *Julia*.
+The `SimpleSDMLayers` provides an interface to facilitate the manipulation of raster data for species distributions modeling (and possibly other applications) in *Julia*.

 The two core types of the package are `SimpleSDMPredictor` and `SimpleSDMResponse`.
 The only difference between the two is that predictors are